mazebenchmark/mazebenchmark.github.io/index.md

 14|01110|0|30|11110|0
 15|01111|0|31|11111|0

-The resulting maze of the file shown in the table is this:
+Finally, the resulting maze of the file shown in the table is this:

 ![sample_maze](/images/sample_maze.png "Sample Maze")